oldbam/oldbam.github.io/_posts/2017-1-1-learning-android-security.md

 ---
 layout: default
 title: Learning Android applications security
-description: Learn to identify and fix android application security flaws by analyzing vulnerable app
+description: Learn to identify and fix android application security flaws by following a series of blog posts which analyze a vulnerable application
 permalink: /android/security/
 ---